low-earth-orbit/react-course-2024/notes.md

 ### Thunk

 A function that delays an action until later.
 It does not return the action itself but instead another function which eventually returns the action.

+## Sec 22: React Router

+SPA - multiple pages (urls) handled by client code, without fetching new html index file from the server